 Found 120 - 130 results of 197 programs matching keyword "art and science"

+A story can help make a subject come alive for your students.
+TI teacher coach Carol Murphy talks about the myriad ways she’s used storytelling in her science classes.
 Mirrors Mirror creates the viewers' image by directing 768 small mirror tiles in a way that reflects different portions of their image.
 The piece is made of 24 columns of "pixels" that form a concaved curved surface that is aimed at the viewer.
 Brighter pixels reflect the upper body of the viewer and the wall behind him and dark ones are aimed lower.
 Artist Daniel Rozin will be featured in the Exploratorium's 2009 summer exhibition, Reflections.
 As part of the ECHO Climate Change Symposium, join artist Xavier Cortada as he discusses some ways that the world is participating in actions around climate change.
 Paul Stepahin is an Exploratorium exhibit developer who has a background in physics.
 He's worked on exhibits such as Elephant Turntable and Additor.
 Paul's knowledge and love of computer science and complex math has made him a resource for Exploratorium staff.
 In this program, Paul discusses the theoretical math P versus NP problem.

 Terje Isungset is one of Europe's most accomplished and innovative percussionists.
 With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
 He's become more like a cross between a sound artist and a shaman.
 Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
 Dr. Christine Carter is a sociologist who studies the childhood roots of happiness.
 She is the executive director of the Greater Good Science Center at UC Berkeley, an interdisciplinary research center that promotes the study of happiness, compassion, and altruism.
 In this program, Dr. Carter speaks about happiness, altruism, and the inspiring intersection of her personal and professional worlds.
 Halloween Special Edition!
 In this zany competition teachers have ten minutes to create a science activity from a special Halloween secret ingredient... bats!
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: eye care products!
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: dental hygiene products!
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: hair care products!
-Join us as we celebrate the beginning of summer in the Arctic and the long, cold winter in Antarctica.
-We'll connect live to two polar field sites: Summit Camp atop Greenland's vast ice sheet, where the sun will be shining 24 hours a day, and the South Pole Research Station, now in the middle of 6 months of darkness.